3. Poisson solver with background charges

 In this tutorial, we explain how to solve Poisson’s equation in the presence of user-defined background charges.

-We consider the same GAAFET as in the previous two tutorials, namely, Poisson and Schrödinger simulation of a GAAFET and Poisson solver with adaptive meshing.
+We consider the same nanowire as in the previous two tutorials, namely, Poisson and Schrödinger simulation of a nanowire quantum dot and Poisson solver with adaptive meshing.
 We again consider cryogenic temperature, at which convergence is challenging, and thus use adaptive meshing exactly as in the previous tutorial.

 However, compared with previous tutorials, we consider the effect of parasitic background charges that are manually added in two ways.